lenkaruzickova-eon/myReads/README.md

 ## Run the app

 Before starting the app, please, run `npm install` and then use the `npm start` to launch the app.
-The app will be open on [http://localhost:3000](http://localhost:3000) in your browser.
+The app will be opened on [http://localhost:3000](http://localhost:3000) in your browser.

 ## Structure of the project